@VM zcat /proc/config.gz > .config

 your VM, just execute the command.

 Sometimes, when you rebase your local branch with the upstream and start the compilation, you may notice interactive questions regarding new features.
 Something similar as the figure below:

 This happens because during the evolution of the Kernel new features are

 appended, and these new features were not present in your

 .config file.
 As a

-result, you are asked to take a decision.
+result, you are asked to make a decision about what to do with these new features.
 One way to reduce the amount of

 # @VM make olddefconfig

-Finally, one last tip is related for someone that is working with QEMU and KVM.
+Finally, one last tip for everyone that is working with QEMU and KVM.
 There is an option that enables some features for this scenario: